-PharmHouse Inc. ("PharmHouse"), a company formerly licensed to cultivate cannabis under the Cannabis Act, was formed on May 7, 2018, as a joint venture between the Company and the principals and operators of a leading North

-American cultivator and distributor of greenhouse-grown vegetables (the "PharmHouse Majority Shareholder").
-As of the date of this MD&A, PharmHouse is subject to creditor protection proceedings.
+PharmHouse Inc. ("PharmHouse"), a joint venture formed on May 7, 2018, between the Company and 2615975 Ontario Limited (the "PharmHouse Majority Shareholder"), was a company formerly licensed to cultivate cannabis under the Cannabis Act.
+As of the date of this MD&A, PharmHouse has been assigned into bankruptcy.